Frequently Asked Questions

 Q: Why is Jeff involved in so many lawsuits?

-A: Jeff is a previous CEO of a New York Stock Exchange traded company that often saw trading volume of millions of shares per day and was constantly followed by the press.
+A: Jeff is a previous CEO of a New York Stock Exchange and Nasdaq traded company that often saw trading volume of millions of shares per day and was constantly followed by the press.
 Jeff was mentioned by top tier financial and news media, such as The Wall Street Journal, CNBC, Fox, CNN, USA Today, and many others, including major newspapers throughout the U.S. during a time period of almost ten years.
 Quepasa employed many people across the United States and in Latin America in its history, and had many business partnerships with significant companies such as SONY Corp. of Japan, Estefan Enterprises, Telemundo, and others, not to mention hundreds of thousands of public shareholders.
 As a few examples, Jeff used complex litigation in State and Federal court to re-capture management of Quepasa in 2002.
 “Greenmailers” of stock used to target Quepasa’s public company shares with toxic lawsuits seeking premium payouts by abusing the courts.
 “Patent trolls” sued Jeff in court, seeking payouts.

 After selling Quepasa to Rick Scott’s group post-2007, Jeff has continued entrepreneurial and consulting work.
 Jeff has often been engaged with highly visible, leading industry and political figures.
 For these, and other reasons, Jeff has been involved a a good amount of complex litigation and has seen several cases all the way through to successful jury trials.